UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 If you want to contribute modifications to the game, you can contribute to [UCP3](https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch3).

 If you want to contribute content for the game, you can create and share your own plugin extensions.
+Note, that it is planned to automate and integrate the process of sharing your content within the GUI itself, for that make sure you follow the plugin structure.

 Are you considering to contribute?
 Join our [Discord Server](https://discord.gg/N4UVjZBRXU) for help.